Other Resource

 Astronomy in Chile Educator Ambassadors Program (ACEAP)

 Five educators at any grade level who teach astronomy as part of their curriculum are selected annually to participate in a 9-day expedition to Chile for a behind-the-scenes tour of the ALMA, CTIO and Gemini observatories and facilities.
 Observatory staff scientists and engineers will provide guidance on accessing data archives for research and other purposes.
 Ambassadors also participate in post-travel activities and learn more about Chilean culture and the emerging astro-tourism industry.
-Applications are due in AprilAstronomy in Chile Educator Ambassadors Program
+Applications are due in MayAstronomy in Chile Educator Ambassadors Program

 Nautilus Live Ocean Exploration Trust Science Communication Fellowship